 All-in-all, the MAK feels like you stumbled into the secret mansion of some immortal collector, who spent the last couple of centuries travelling the globe to accumulate items from across design genres for his unfeasibly large drawing room.

-Any valid entrance ticket from or for the MAK includes the temporary special exhibitions, too.
+Any valid entrance ticket from or for the MAK includes all the exhibitions inside, too.

 (Booking service provided by Tiqets.com*, who I am an affiliate of)